neilcoplin/cozycatcottage/SETUP.md

 - cozycatcottage.net
 - cozycatcottage.info

+Current instructions for setting up a GoDaddy hosted domain are at https://docs.aws.amazon.com/amplify/latest/userguide/to-add-a-custom-domain-managed-by-godaddy.html.

 1. Go to the AWS Amplify console.
 1. Click on `Domain management`.
 1. Click `Add domain`.
+1. Enter the domain to set up (i.e. `cozycatcottage.org`) and click `Configure Domain`.
+1. Add another subdomain for `development` that points to the `development` site.
+All other subdomains will point to the `main` site.
+Ensure the setup redirect to use the `www` version of the site checkbox is checked.
+1. Save the domain to create the SSL certificates for that domain.
+1. Click on the actions -> View DNS records for that domain to see what DNS entries should be created.
+1. Go to the GoDaddy domain registration and add DNS records for CNAME to verify ownership of the site as well as establish subdomain routing to the hosting site.
+These are currently listed as steps 1 and 3.
+Step 2 may be skipped as GoDaddy does not support it.
+1. Wait for DNS records to update and site ownership to be verified.
+Note that while domain ownership can be verified independently, domain activation cannot complete until all subdomains have a corresponding CNAME record.